Vodafone: Surveillance infrastructure

 In June 2014, Vodafone revealed information about their and other telecommunication operators' 'direct access systems', content data and metadata interception programmes globally.

 Scam investigation

 In March 2019, the Indian investigation agency CBI filed a plea in the Supreme Court of India against Vodafone and Airtel alleging non cooperation in the Saradha chitfund scam.
 The court listed the matter for a hearing on 8 April 2019.

 Return to office mandate

 In March 2025, it was reported that Vodafone would require all UK-based head office staff to attend the office two to three days per week, or at least eight days per month.
 Failure to comply would result in disciplinary proceedings and a final written warning being issued, which would mean individuals would not be eligible for a bonus in that financial year.
 It was reported that colleagues struggled to find sufficient rooms to have in-person meetings, and would spend time in the office on video calls with people in other offices around the world.

+Franchise Dispute

+In December 2025, The Guardian released an investigation which revealed claims that Adrian Howe, a former Vodafone employee who had agreed to start a franchise in 2018, had taken his own life after pressure from the company.

+In July 2026, Vodafone settled a High Court claim brought by 62 former franchises, who alleged that the company had unjustly enriched itself at their expense.
+The claimants had alleged losses of up to £85 million.
+Vodafone settled without admitting liability.